Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Statistical Analysis

 We observe a small downward trend in the central value and stable parametric uncertainties.
 The individual bands are compatible with each other within their uncertainties.
 We remind the reader that our results are obtained for negative degrees of freedom and should therefore not be compared with the behaviour of a regular fit.
 Our results should be compared with

-This value and its uncertainty is obtained from the data and method described in Ref.~\cite{Detmold:2016pkz}, however, includes the exact form factor relation \refeq{ep3}, which has not been previously used.
+This value and its uncertainty is obtained from the data and method described in Ref.~\cite{Detmold:2016pkz}; however, it includes the exact form-factor relation \refeq{ep3}, which has not been previously used.
 Our parametrization exhibits a considerably smaller parametric uncertainty.